Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition as a memory tool for your second brain.md

 aliases:
   - null
 tags: created/evergreen/2021/11/18, review, node/evergreen/technique
-sr-due: 2022-03-07
+sr-due: 2022-06-05
-sr-interval: 48
+sr-interval: 88
 sr-ease: 179
 ---

 #### [[Use spaced repetition as a memory tool for your second brain]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 [[Nodes in the second brain are an abstraction of our first brain]], but there are some key differences, one of them being the way that we memorize things.
-We remember things by making connections to them, whether that be an acronym, a song, or just remembering something in sequence, ^[this is how we memorize long passages, we are connecting one sequence to the next: [[How memory works]]] we are making connections that allow us to remember that thing.
+We remember things by connecting them to different contexts, whether that be an acronym, a song, or just remembering something in sequence, ^[this is how we memorize long passages, we are connecting one sequence to the next: [[How memory works]]] we are making connections that allow us to remember that thing.
 Sometimes these connections can be made almost completely autonomously, but in the [[second brain]] we often have to make these connections manually.
 This introduces [[friction]], which is in direct contradiction to the [[philosophy]] of [[My TIM]]:
 [[Your second brain should be frictionless access to a curated base of knowledge]]

+%% #TO/WRITE more about how [[spaced repetition]] actually helps us remember stuff %%

 [[Spaced repetition]] can help alleviate this [[friction]], by helping our first [[brain]] make connections in our second brain.
 %%^[For me, this is especially helpful because [[Neurodivergent people cannot stop their brain from solving problems]].] #TO/PROGRAM aside for publish%%